cbarraford/marvel-coin/README.md

 # Marvel Coin

-Marvel Coin is a Bitcoin conceptual clone but with added security both in securing your coins as well as making it much harder to send coins to the wrong address/person.
+A cryptocurrency with two-factor auth on the protocol layer, as well as idiot proof features.

 ## Features

-Marvel Coin implements two-factor auth on the protocol layer to ensure that even if someone steals your private key(s), they cannot steal your funds.
-A brief [white paper](https://github.com/CBarraford/2FA-Coin) can be read explaining this implementation details.
+Marvel Coin implements *two-factor auth* on the protocol layer to ensure that even if someone steals your private key(s), they cannot steal your funds.
+A brief [white paper](https://github.com/CBarraford/2FA-Coin) can be read explaining these implementation details.

 *Human friendly* addresses Marvel Coin also enables the ability to send coin(s) to an email address rather than a public key.
 This makes it easier for humans to verify they are